jyeunicepark/blog/about.md

 About

-This github is mainly for archiving my courseworks, projects, and reading list.
+This github currently serves as an archive of my courseworks, projects, and reading list.

-:)
+Working on more contents for this blog... :)